sqroot-eu/sqroot.eu/_posts/2018/2018-02-18-outage-reports-from-personal-homelab.md

 A sensible solution is to apply mitigation from the firewall: only route NAS traffic to WAN through the primary WAN interface (previously: WAN fail-over interface).

-{% picture 2018/outages/nas-firewall-rule.png alt="NAS firewall rule" %}
+{% asset 2018/outages/nas-firewall-rule.png alt="NAS firewall rule" %}

 The NAS will not reach the Interwebs when the primary WAN is down (a downside), but it will also not eat up data-capped secondary WAN bandwidth again (a win).